jgonzalez-m/stickynotes/README.md

 - **UI Resources**:
   - `window.ui`: Main application window layout
   - `gtk/help-overlay.ui`: Keyboard shortcuts help overlay
+  - `stickynotes/css/note.css`: Styling for individual sticky notes
-  These UI files are preprocessed during build to optimize size and performance.
+  - `stickynotes/css/preview.css`: Styling for note previews in the main window These UI files are preprocessed during build to optimize size and performance, while CSS files are included as-is.

 ### Storage System
 The application uses a JSON-based storage system for managing notes.
 For detailed information about the storage format and implementation, see [STORAGE.md](STORAGE.md).